 While elections have often been marred by violence, their results have always been accepted and, on the whole, political institutions have managed to retain their legitimacy.

 But political stability has not turned into social and economic harmony.
 Contrasting with the luxury tourist resorts are densely-populated and impoverished ghettos.

 The government has at times deployed army units to suppress violent unrest.
-There were more than 1,300 reported murders in 2006 and there have been accusations of extrajudicial killings by law enforcers.
-The murder rate declined in 2010.
-The police have secured outside help to deal with what is one of the world's highest murder rates alongside South Africa and Colombia.
+There were close to 1,200 reported murders in 2013, and there have been accusations of extrajudicial killings by police.
+The high rate of violent crime often involves organized criminal elements and gangs.